reasonset/purebuilder-simply/README.md

 CSS, image or link locations should **not** be local place, *path to web URL*, so you cannot test generated documents normally case of suppose to put to WWW.

-You can test in case like it with `pbsimply-testserver.rb`.
+You can test in case like it with `pbsimply-testserver`.

 How to use is very simple.